 - 1. Collect blood 24-36 hours after birth.
 Ensure that your hospital has a protocol in place to collect a newborn screening specimen on every infant born at your hospital. - 2.
 Place infant's leg in position to increase venous pressure. - 3.
 Warm heel for three minutes. - 4.
 Cleanse puncture site with sterile alcohol pad. - 5.
 Wipe dry with sterile gauze. - 6.
 See diagram on blood collection form for puncture site.
 Avoid previous puncture sites or curvature of the heel. - 7.
 Puncture heel using no longer than a 2mm sterile lancet. - 8.
-Wipe away first drop of blood with dry sterile gauze.

-9. Allow second, larger drop of blood to form.

-- 10. Gently apply filter paper to large drop of blood, allowing blood to soak through and completely fill preprinted circle.
+Wipe away first drop of blood with dry sterile gauze. - 9.
+Allow second, larger drop of blood to form. - 10.
+Gently apply filter paper to large drop of blood, allowing blood to soak through and completely fill preprinted circle.
 Specimen may be collected on either side of the filter paper but should NOT be applied to BOTH sides.
 Do NOT use capillary tubes or syringes for specimen collection. - 11.
 Apply one drop of blood per circle.
 Do not layer successive drops of blood or touch the heel to the same circle multiple times. - 12.
-Fill all five circles. - 13.
-To prevent contamination, avoid touching the special absorbent paper used for collecting the blood specimen.
-Only blood should come in contact with the paper. - 14.
+Fill all five circles completely with blood. - 13.
+To prevent contamination, avoid touching the special absorbent paper used for collecting the blood specimen. - 14.
 Allow blood spots to air dry thoroughly for at least 3 hours on a flat, nonabsorbent surface, away from direct heat and sunlight.
 Avoid touching or smearing blood spots.
 Never superimpose one filter paper on another before thoroughly drying.
-Once blood spots are completely dry, place the protective cover over blood.
+Once blood spots are completely dry, place the biohazard flap over blood.
 Do not refrigerate. - 15.
-For hospitals only: Place in UPS Interior Security Pack along with a transport form (link available on page 15) and place inside of UPS newborn screening paper envelope or box. - 16.
-Submit thoroughly dried collection forms to the testing laboratory as soon as possible, within 24 hours of collection. - 17.
+Place up to 50 specimens inside of the FedEx Reusable Padded Pak along with completed transport form (link available on page 15).
+Use the FedEx Small Pouch to hold the shipping label and adhere to the FedEx Reusable Padded Pak. - 16.
+Ship the dried blood collection forms to the testing laboratory as soon as possible, within 24 hours of collection. - 17.
 If submitting data electronically, affix approved data label to each copy of this form in the red-outlined area only.